sr99622/libonvif/README.md

     Note that some cameras may have an option for Dynamic GOP or Adaptive Framerate, or some other name for a process that reduces the GOP automatically based on the lack of motion in the camera view.
 It is advised to turn this feature off when using onvif-gui.
 To access the feature, use the camera web application from the System Tab -> Browser button.

-* ### Cache

-    A read only field showing the size of the video packet input buffer for the camera prior to decoding.
-Higher cache values represent longer latency in the video processing, which may be observed as a delay between the time an event occurs and the event being shown in the video.

-    The maximum cache size is set on the Settings -> General tab and is by default 100.
-If the cache is full, incoming packets are discarded, which will affect the quality of the stream.
-If video packets are being discarded, the video display on the screen will have a yellow border around it.

-    Network conditions, compute load or internal camera buffering may cause the cache to fill.
-Packets may also be buffered internally in other parts of the underlying application pipeline, causing packets to be dropped, even though the cache is showing zero.

 * ### Bitrate

     The bitrate of the video stream.
 Higher bitrates increase the quality of the video appearance at the expense of larger file sizes.
 This is most relevant when maintaining recordings of videos on the host file system.
 Bitrates are generally expressed in kbps by cameras, but may be inaccurate or scaled differently.
 Use the Apply button after changing this setting to enact the change on the camera.